Maybe every blogger knows about the Sandbox effect.

 - Lack of user signals

 As I already mentioned above, many SEOs are confident that CTR, bounce rate, and dwell time are among the ranking factors.
-Until Google processes more behavioral data for your website and compares it with other sites, it might postpone ranking it for popular keywords.
+Google may delay ranking your website until it analyses additional behavioural data and compares it to other sites.

 - Lack of quality backlinks